Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Why “BULL” didn't go with AMBLE (IN)
+Why “BULL” didn't go with KINDS OF BAGS

-Seems like: AMBLE (IN) → Actually: BALDERDASH
+Seems like: KINDS OF BAGS → Actually: BALDERDASH

 Why “MOON” didn't go with KINDS OF BAGS